FDA Warns Pregnant Women Of High Rate Of False Positives For Zika Test: Less Than Half Of Positive ZIKV Detect Test Samples Actually Had Zika

 If you have been tested for exposure for the Zika virus by this test and have received a preliminary positive result, this test result should be confirmed.
 There is a chance that a preliminary positive test result may incorrectly show that you have been exposed to the Zika virus.
 If you have any questions, please contact your health care provider.

-As Inquistr has previously reported, the CDC and other health officials around the world believe that Zika infection during pregnancy can cause a birth defect of the brain called microcephaly and other severe fetal brain defects.
+As Inquisitr has previously reported, the CDC and other health officials around the world believe that Zika infection during pregnancy can cause a birth defect of the brain called microcephaly and other severe fetal brain defects.
 The CDC also says that other problems have been detected among infants infected with Zika virus before birth, such as defects of the eye, hearing deficits and impaired growth.

 [Featured Image by Pressmaster/Shutterstock]